dwaithe/amca/README.md

-# amca
+# AMCA - Automated Microscopy Control Environment.
 This is a repository for the Automated Microscopy Control Environment.

 There is a biorxiv paper associated with the development of this package.
 This can be found here: https://www.biorxiv.org/content/10.1101/544833v2

 We run the system using a Nvidia Jetson TX2 development board and use a LattePanda development board to support the control of our microscope.
 The system would also be compatible with the Nivida Jetson Nano and Javier ranges of computers.
-If you have access to Python drivers for your hardware then please make sure they are compiled to run on aarch64 Linux if you use the Jetson system.
+If you have access to Python drivers for your hardware then please make sure they are compiled to run on aarch64 Linux, if you use the Jetson system.
 If drivers are only available for Windows 64-bit then you can use a LattePanda system to accommodate these drivers and communicate with the Jetson via Python sockets.
-A full .pdf guide for this is coming soon.
-Unless
+A full '.pdf' guide for this is coming soon.
+Unless you use exactly the same configuration then some changes will be needed to the scripts to ensure they work with your hardware and computer systems.

-### Hardware requirements
+### Hardware requirements.
-- microscope camera. we used a
+- A microscope camera.
+We use a Photometrics Prime sCMOS camera.
+- An automated XY microscope stage.
+We used an ASI automated XY stage.
+- An automated Z-piezo (or a XYZ stage).
+We used a PI Piezo (P-733 2CL).
+- Light-source.
+We used a CoolLED Ultra pe300 LED light source.
+- An optical microscope.
+We used a Olympus IX73 microscope with a 100X UPlanSApo, NA 1.4 objective.
+.

-### Requirements
+### Requirements.
 To make use of this repository some other repositories are required.
 Please download or clone these repositories into the same root folder as AMCA is situated.
 You will also need to follow the installation instructions of this different algorithms we require some compilation steps.
 Please download one of the following object detection algorithms:
 - YOLOv2 - adapted for microscopy https://github.com/dwaithe/darknet3AB (recommended)